-First, for most frameworks of question semantics, the structure in (18) is ill-formed.
-The generalized quantifier 'Det-boy' takes arguments of type $\langle e, t \rangle$; thus it can only quantify into a t-type expression.
-However, the contained question which movie did x watch is not of type t; it is typically treated as a set of propositions as in Hamblin-Karttunen Semantics, or as a one-place predicate/property as in categorial approaches.
+First, for most frameworks of question semantics, the structure in (18) is ill-formed though the question itself is perfectly acceptable.
+The generalized quantifier 'Det-boy' takes arguments of type $\langle e,t\rangle$; thus it can only quantify into a t-type expression.
+However, the contained question which movie did x watch is not of type t; it is typically treated as a set of propositions as in Hamblin-Karttunen semantics, or as a one-place predicate/property as in categorial approaches.